Hanoch Levin: Literary and theater career

 The criticism directed at Levin following You, and Me and the Next War and Ketchup deepened after the premiere of his third political play, Queen of a Bathtub ("מלכת אמבטיה), produced by the Cameri Theater in April 1970.
 David Levin directed the controversial play, which made pointed use of vulgarity, and contained provocative sketches such as "The Binding" in which Isaac begs his father Abraham not to hesitate to slaughter him, and "The Courting" which mocks Israeli volubility and arrogance.
 Perhaps because it was presented on the stage of an established theater, the play aroused an unprecedented storm of public opinion.
 Viewers protested and made a disturbance during the performances.
 The National Religious Party demanded censorship of a song that, in its opinion, profaned the honor of the Bible.
 The government threatened to withdraw its financial support from the theater.
-The criticism further addressed the play itself: "a combination of flawed dialogues and ditties attempting to toss salt on our open wounds" (Dr. Haim Gamzu); "This 'theatrash' (mahazevel) makes us all out to be despicable killers, citizens of a militarist, money-grabbing state."
-(Uri Porat); and "a scene about a reporter, who comes to interview a young widow whose husband died in the trenches, and plays at love with her, only a demonic or infirm mind could devise... it's a malicious abuse of thousands of bereaved parents" (Reuven Yanai).
+The criticism further addressed the play itself: "a combination of flawed dialogues and ditties attempting to toss salt on our open wounds" (Dr. Haim Gamzu); "This 'theatrash' (mahazevel) makes us all out to be despicable killers, citizens of a militarist, bloodthirsty state."
+(Uri Porat); and "a scene about a reporter, who comes to interview a young widow whose husband died in the trenches, and makes love with her, only a demonic or infirm mind could devise... it's a malicious abuse of thousands of bereaved parents" (Reuven Yanai).
 In spite of Levin's objections, the theater's management decided, in the wake of these outraged responses, to close the show after only nineteen performances.